 I joined MSO after the first concert of the 2011-2012 season, when a position opened in the horn section.
 I'd been going to MSO concerts for years and wishing I could play with the group, so I was thrilled to have the opportunity to join.
 The music is wonderful and the people are even better!
 Playing with such a talented section has pushed me to improve.

 I was lucky enough to attend a public school where I could play in the orchestra and several chamber groups, in addition to band.
 During high school I played with the Suffolk Symphony Orchestra (Long Island, NY).
 I studied for a couple of years at Crane School of Music.
 During that time I also was a counselor at a music camp and played in the pit orchestra for a touring Russian ballet company.
-Eventually I decided that music wasn't the right career for me and headed off into computing, currently computer networking.
-Music in the evening is how I clear the day's stresses from my head.
+Eventually I decided that music wasn't the right career for me and headed off into computing.
+Music in the evening was how I cleared the day's stresses from my head, until I retired.

 When I came back to playing in 1987, at first I only played at home with my pianist husband.
 I joined the University of Maine Farmington orchestra and band in about 2000.
 As I started feeling more confident I branched out, including a brass quintet, various community bands, a jazz horn workshop, and a group that visited various nursing homes playing by ear whatever the residents requested.
 After we moved to the mid-coast area in 2010, I joined the Bowdoin Concert Band and MSO.
 I still play chamber music for fun whenever I can find others with the time and inclination.